The name comes from being an abbreviation of the word configurations.

 %%% if you are using Scala.js.

-For changes between versions, please refer to the release notes.
+For changes between versions, please see the release notes.

 The only required module is